Bigfeta1/WWE_ShowRunner/README.md

 ### If videos load but do not automatically start

 You must enable **autoplay** in both your **browser preferences** and **account settings** for Netflix and Peacock.
-If autoplay is blocked at either level, ShowRunner cannot automatically continue playback.
+If autoplay is blocked at either level, ShowRunner cannot automatically continue playback as the video will load and be stopped.

 #### 1. Enable Autoplay in Browser Settings